Swing Out Sister: Filth and Dreams (1999)

 Filth and Dreams, their sixth album, indicated that Swing Out Sister were eager to reinvent themselves again.
 The album was released in Japan in March 1999, and it remains the only album not released in any other country.
 This album featured stronger jazz leanings than some of their early pop-oriented albums, and it is restrained in mood.
 The track "Who's Been Sleeping" was promoted as a single and released with several remixes.
 "Who's Been Sleeping" has an aggressive beat and a few hip-hop flourishes.
 The rest of the record incorporates such sounds a bit more subtly, through the soaring retro stylings of "Closer Than the Sun" and "When Morning Comes" to the excitable lounge of the title track to the mid-tempo trip-hop of "Invisible" and scratch-laced "Sugar Free."

-Traditional Swing Out Sister sounds are challenged successfully with the darkly dreamy "If I Had the Heart" and "Make You Stay."
-Background noises, from telephone conversations to child's play, also enrich the record and give the listener much more to cue in on.
-Drewery strays out of the usual love lyrics and colours a portrait of a darker world (as the title indicates) by singing about more urban subjects such as drugs (the eerie "Happy When You're High") and prostitution ("When Morning Comes").
+Traditional Swing Out Sister sounds are challenged on the album, using both darker sounds and topics.
+Digital techniques are present throughout, particularly on tracks "If I Had the Heart" and "Make You Stay."
+Background noises, from telephone conversations to child's play, also enrich the record, according to Albumism.